This Greek chicken and potatoes recipe includes tender chicken legs and baby potatoes roasted in a deliciously seasoned lemon Greek marinade.

 It doesn’t have to be greased.

-Mix up all of your dry stuff in a small bowl.
+Mix up all of your dry ingredients in a small bowl.

 Cut the salt in half if you are not a big salt person or if you are watching your salt intake.